nick-shaw/orion-docs/ORION-CONVERT User Manual V2.0.md

 To do this, choose one of the conversions needed (we recommend starting with an HDR to SDR for example) and feed content into the device.

-Choose on the drop-down menus the direction of the conversion and select the method you would like to use and all other parameters relevant to your conversion (HDR Peak, etc…).
+Choose on the drop-down menus the direction of the conversion and select the method you would like to use and all other parameters relevant to your conversion (HDR Peak, etc...).

 Now you are all set to start creating your highlight compression/expansion using the powerful input and output sliders.